Skincare & confidence when battling cancer

 While a person is dealing with the physical and emotional fallout of cancer, self-consciousness relating to skin isn’t an extra distraction that anyone would want.
-That’s why we have decided to team up with Look Good Feel Better, a unique cancer support charity that helps to boost the physical and emotional wellbeing of people living with cancer.
-We know from our beautiful Rosalique customers what a massive difference confidence can make to your life, so we are honoured to be able to make a difference to the lives of those who need it most – not just with Rosalique, but also by donating 2% of all sales directly to LGFB, for the entire month of February.
+That’s why we have decided to team up with Look Good Feel Better, a unique cancer support charity that helps to boost the physical and emotional well-being of people living with cancer.
+We know from our beautiful Rosalique customers what a massive difference confidence can make to your life, so we are honoured to be able to make a difference in the lives of those who need it most.

 Many people undergoing cancer treatment experience dry, rough, fragile, blotchy and red facial skin.
 Moisturising is one side of the issue (this is something we discuss in our sister company Salcura’s blog for World Cancer Day) but applying cover-up products can be even more challenging, precisely because of the dryness, texture and sensitivity of the skin.
 We regularly get asked if and how Rosalique can be used to help those who are going through cancer treatment feel better in their own skin, so we wanted to take this opportunity to answer some of the most frequent questions.